 Betterment's single management fee covers everything you need including transactions, trades, transfers, rebalancing, advice, account administration, etc. Unlike other companies Betterment does not charge you transaction fees to buy and sell securities.

-The Exchange Traded Funds (ETFs) you are invested in also have fees (they range from .13%-.16% depending on your allocation - this is about 15 cents for every $100 you invest), which you would pay no matter where you purchased these funds.
+Your money is invested in a fully diversified index-fund portfolio made up of 12 exchange traded funds or ETFs.
+Each of these ETFs has an expense ratio (they range from .13%-.16% depending on your allocation - this is about 15 cents for every $100 you invest), which you would pay no matter where you purchased these funds.
 The cost charged by the funds is a little harder to see because the fund companies get their money by slightly reducing the dividends they pay out.
 Rest assured that Betterment works hard to offer funds with some of the lowest fees.

 What does Betterment cost?

 Still need help?